-MICHELLE C. HARRELL is an experienced litigator, shareholder, Executive Committee member and Chair of the firm's Complex Litigation and Risk Advisory Practice Group.
+MICHELLE C. HARRELL is an experienced litigator, shareholder, Executive Committee member and Chair of the firm's Complex and General Litigation Practice Group.
 Ms. Harrell concentrates her practice in the areas of complex commercial litigation, real estate matters (land use/zoning, easements, landlord/tenant), shareholder disputes, receiverships, franchise and distribution law, hospitality law, family law (divorce and probate), trust disputes (trustees and beneficiaries), class actions defense and Alternative Dispute Resolutions (ADR).

-Ms. Harrell received her Bachelor of Science degree in accounting, summa cum laude, from the University of Detroit in 1990 and her Juris Doctor, cum laude, from Wayne State University Law School in 1993.
+Ms. Harrell received her Bachelor of Science degree in accounting and finance summa cum laude, from the University of Detroit in 1990 and her Juris Doctor, cum laude, from Wayne State University Law School in 1993.
 While at Wayne State, she participated in moot court competitions and received three American Jurisprudence Awards.

-Ms. Harrell is a Barrister Emeritus in the American Inn of Court, Oakland County Chapter, a Mentor in the Oakland County Bar Association Mentor Program and an Oakland County Circuit Court Case Evaluator (Complex Commercial Neutral).
-She is an approved ADR provider for Macomb County (Family Matters, Probate) and Oakland County (Civil/Commercial, Probate, District Court) and has also been approved as a Commercial Arbitrator for the American Arbitration Association.
+Ms. Harrell is a Master Emeritus in the American Inns of Court, Oakland County Chapter, a Mentor in the Oakland County Bar Association Mentor Program and an Oakland County Circuit Court Case Evaluator (Complex Commercial Neutral).
+She is an approved ADR provider for Macomb County (Family Matters, Probate) and Oakland County (Civil/Commercial, Probate, District Court) and is also an Arbitrator for the American Arbitration Association in Commercial, Construction and Consumer matters.
 Ms. Harrell serves as a panelist for American Settlement Centers, assisting parties to resolve their disputes through mediation and arbitration.

 Ms. Harrell authored the article "Caveat Receiver: Practical Tips for Appointing or Serving as a Receiver" for the Michigan Bar Journal.
 Her receivership expertise was the focus of the Michigan Lawyer's Weekly article, "Putting the Stress in Distressed" while several of her litigation matters were featured in the Crain's Detroit Business story "A&P Stops Paying Rent on Farmer Jack's Spaces: 24 Lawsuits Filed."

 As of January 1, 2014, Ms. Harrell was appointed by the Mayor of Grosse Pointe Woods to the city's Planning Commission for a three-year term.
-On October 3, 2014, she was appointed to the Board of Directors of Living Arts.
+On October 3, 2014, she was appointed to the Board of Directors of Living Arts through 2019.
 Ms. Harrell is an active member of the Hydrocephalus Association, Michigan Chapter.

 WAYNE STATE UNIVERSITY LAW SCHOOL, Detroit, Michigan, Juris Doctor, cum laude, 1993